YJustin1/fuzzing-validators/README.md

 input source  ->  RLBox taint/copy_and_verify  ->  validator  ->  sink  ->  oracle
 ```

 - **validator** — host-side logic that decides whether the sandbox value is safe to use.
-The project ships a known-good validator and two deliberately-weak ones for calibration.
+The project ships `good_validator` plus several weaker or no-op validators for calibration.
 - **sink** — simulated trusted use-site.
 Several are shipped (e.g. `sink_use`, `sink_indexed_read`, `sink_indexed_read_small`, `sink_divide`).
 Different sinks stress *different* validators — sufficiency is sink-dependent.
 - **oracle** — detects when an accepted value causes unsafe behavior and aborts so AFL++ records a crash.

 ## Quickstart

 Already have Visual Studio 2022 and Docker Desktop?
-Three commands gets you a campaign:
+A short sequence gets you a campaign:

 ```powershell
 git submodule update --init --recursive